Main Content

 collapse all

-This example implements a simple case of DPCM that quantizes the difference between the value of the current signal sample and the value of the previous sample.
-For this case, the predictor is just y(k) = x (k - 1).
-It then encodes a sawtooth signal, decodes it, plots both the original and the decoded signals, and computes the mean square error between the original and decoded signals.
+Use DPCM encoding and decoding to quantize the difference between the value of the current signal sample and the value of the previous sample.
+For this example, you use a predictor y(k)=x(k-1).
+Then, encode a sawtooth signal, decode it, plot both the original and the decoded signals, and compute the mean square error between the original and decoded signals.

 partition = [-1:.1:.9];